zkissler/kissler_ece520_final_project/README.md

 Due to the failures I experienced I did my best to implement extra Elma classes to make up for this.
 Most of these classes ran on the foundation of class inheritance so once again I had trouble actually testing these implementations in the same way that the standard Elma does.
 I am confident that with more time and a better understanding of how to implement inheritance I would have been able to successfully port all of Elma to Rust.

 Future Recommendations:
 If this option continues to be used in future classes I would provide some sort of primer on implementing inheritance in Rust.
-I spent 20+ hours researching inheritance alone (about 50 hours overall)and despite repeated attempts I recieved no help from the professor on this topic.
+I spent 20+ hours researching inheritance alone (about 50 hours overall)and despite repeated attempts I recieved no help on this topic.
 Ultimatley it does not make sense to have students to port Elma to Rust without more guidance.

 Results when run: